 There are as many ways to teach letter formation as there are teachers.
 Each teacher draws on her experience and applies it into her classroom to give the children in her class the best chance of achieving success.
-However, we are also able to draw on the developmental progression of acquisition of the foundational lines, strokes and shapes for letter formation, and together with what we know about motor learning, we can find ways to teach handwriting smarter.
+However, we are also able to draw on the developmental progression of acquisition of the foundational lines, strokes and shapes for letter formation, and together with what we know about motor learning, we can find the best ways to teach letter formation order.

 What is Letter Formation?

 Letter formation is the sequence of movements followed by the pencil to form a letter.
 The starting position is the consistent point from which the letter begins when forming it.

 Why is Letter Formation Important and Does Letter Formation Order Matter?

 There is the school of thought that teaching letter formations together with the sounds of the letters, is the best way to go.
 And there is a lot of sense in that.
 Doing the two together reinforces the sound-symbol-formation association.
 However, the order of the phonic introduction doesn’t correlate with the optimal letter formation order.
 The optimal letter formation order is as critical as the optimal order for introduction of phonics.
 Early grapho-motor skills – or prehandwriting skills – have been shown to be a predictor for reading and maths in Grade 2.
 With that in mind, it makes sense that we would want to teach letter formations in the optimal order.
 Wouldn’t it be great if the optimal order of letter introduction for both phonics and handwriting were the same?
 But they aren’t.
 And we cannot decide that the phonics order is somehow more important since it supports reading, when in fact early graphomomotor skills have been shown to prime the brain circuity for learning to read.
 They are both critical foundations and, as such, both need to be taught in the optimal order.